 Before you meet with a professional, you should know what you want to accomplish.
 Is your goal to tear out your entire kitchen and start fresh?
 Or are you looking for less costly upgrades, perhaps replacing cabinet fronts and a tired backsplash?
 Or do you want to remodel your whole house?

 The most important documents you will need are the construction plans.
-Your building plans must be approved by an agency to make sure the home is safe and meets local codes.
+Your building plans must be approved by an agency to make sure the home is safe.
+Also, meets local codes.
 So unless you are familiar with building codes and construction methods, you will want to hire a professional to draft these plans.

-Many pros offer a range of services, from initial design to project management, which may be priced as menu options or charged at per-hour rates.
-For just one example, architects can provide evaluation and planning services, which can involve site analysis and selection, economic feasibility studies and helping you determine what you want, need and are willing to pay for.
+Many pros offer a range of services, from initial design to project management.
+Which may be priced as menu options or charged at per-hour rates.
+For just one example, architects can provide evaluation and planning services.
+Which can involve site analysis and selection, economic feasibility studies.
+Also, helping you determine what you want, need and are willing to pay for.

-Architecture firms offer design services, including documents that define the space’s shape, and they may work closely with engineers as needed in relationship to the structural elements.
-They also may offer construction management services, involving consulting and coordinating with the various agencies overseeing your project, or manage the bidding process when you search for the right contractor.
+Architecture firms offer design services, including documents that define the space’s shape.
+Also, they may work closely with engineers as needed in relationship to the structural elements.
+They also may offer construction management services.
+Involving consulting and coordinating with the various agencies overseeing your project.
+Or manage the bidding process when you search for the right contractor.

 Narrow your list down to your favorites and then interview a few people.
 Ask for — and check — references, and drive out to see past projects.
 Also, see how it might feel to work together — make sure you have a rapport with the professional.
 You should find out whether they listen and whether they are good communicators